harunurhan/google-result-highlighter/README.md

 ## Install and Configuration

 Not yet released on Chrome Web Store.
-But can be installed as unpacked extension.
+But if you want, you can install as unpacked extension.
+However I don't recommend because still in development and has some bugs which I will fix after my finals.

 1. Download zip or clone in desktop
 2. Open `chrome://extensions/` on browser